-The Board reviewed the services that may be provided by the Affiliated Sub-Advisers under the sub-advisory contracts and the credentials and experience of the officers and employees of the Affiliated Sub-Advisers who provide these services.
+The Board reviewed the services that may be provided to the Fund by the Affiliated Sub-Advisers under the sub-advisory contracts and the credentials and experience of the officers and employees of the Affiliated Sub-Advisers who provide these services.
 The Board noted the Affiliated Sub-Advisers' expertise with respect to certain asset classes and that the Affiliated Sub-Advisers have offices and personnel that are located in financial centers around the world.
-As a result, the Board noted that the Affiliated Sub-Advisers can provide research and investment analysis on the markets and economies of various countries in which the Fund may invest, make recommendations regarding securities and assist with security trades.
+As a result, the Board noted that the Affiliated Sub-Advisers can provide research and investment analysis on the markets and economies of various countries and territories in which the Fund may invest, make recommendations regarding securities and assist with portfolio trading.
 The Board concluded that the sub-advisory contracts may benefit the Fund and its shareholders by permitting Invesco Advisers to use the resources and talents of the Affiliated Sub-Advisers in managing the Fund.
 The Board concluded that the nature, extent and quality of the services that may be provided to the Fund by the Affiliated Sub-Advisers are appropriate and satisfactory.

-B. Fund Investment Performance The Board considered Fund investment performance as a relevant factor in considering whether to approve the investment advisory agreement as well as the sub-advisory contracts for the Fund, as Invesco Asset Management Limited currently manages assets of the Fund.
+B. Fund Investment Performance The Board considered Fund investment performance as a relevant factor in considering whether to approve the investment advisory agreement.
+The Board did not view Fund investment performance as a relevant factor in considering whether to approve the sub-advisory contracts for the Fund, as no Affiliated Sub-Adviser currently manages assets of the Fund.

-The Board compared the Fund's investment performance over multiple time periods ending December 31, 2021 to the performance of funds in the Broadridge performance universe and against the Custom Invesco Global Real Estate Index (Index).
-The Board noted that performance of Series II shares of the Fund was in the fifth quintile of its performance universe for the one, three and five year periods (the first guintile being the best performing funds and the fifth quintile being the worst performing funds).
-The Board noted that performance of Series II shares of the Fund was reasonably comparable to the performance of the Index for the one year period and below the performance of the Index for the three and five year periods.
-The Board noted that stock selection in the developed American countries and overweight exposure to certain holdings in developed Asian countries negatively impacted the Fund's relative performance.
+The Board compared the Fund's investment performance over multiple time periods ending December 31, 2022 to the performance of funds in the Broadridge performance universe and against the MSCI All Country World ex-U.S.[®] Index (Index).
+The Board noted that performance of Series II shares of the Fund was in the second quintile of its performance universe for the one year period, the fourth quintile for the three year period, and the third quintile for the five year period (the first quintile being the best performing funds and the fifth quintile being the worst performing funds).
+The Board noted that performance of Series II shares of the Fund was below the performance of the Index for the one and three year periods and above the performance of the Index for the five year period.
 The Board recognized that the performance data reflects a snapshot in time as of a particular date and that selecting a different performance period could produce different results.
 The Board also reviewed more recent Fund performance as well as other performance metrics, which did not change its conclusions.